jameshanlon/cheese/cheese/pages/management-and-funding.md

 - James Hanlon.
 - Susan Nicholls.

+## CIC status

-In February 2018, the CHEESE project was granted Community Interest Company (CIC) status.
+In February 2018, the CHEESE Project was granted Community Interest Company (CIC) status.

 For more information on the structure and organisation of the CHEESE Project, please read our [articles of association (PDF)](/static/files/CHEESE-CIC-articles-of-association-2018-03-09.pdf).

 <a name="funding"></a>